snaplet/docs-old/docs/04-references/instant-database.md

 :::

 We are currently evaluating the feature to give developers an "instant database" to code, or run PR previews against.
-Each Snaplet Project receives a single PostgresQL database instance where multipled databases can be created.
+Each Snaplet Cloud Project receives a single PostgresQL instance where multipled databases can be created.

 ## Creating a database